allanbunch/mindmark/README.md

 | 📚 [Curriculum Designer](./minds/education/curriculum-designer.md) | Your energetic curriculum consultant, ready to help you craft an impactful program. | [Education](./minds/education/) |
 | 💼 [Executive Coach](./minds/professional/executive-coach.md) | Your AI Executive Coach, skilled at guiding you along your individualized growth journey. | [Professional](./minds/professional/) |

-### Persona Categories 🔠
+### Personas by Category 🔠

-You're encouraged to customize these personas to your specific needs; the magic is in the markdown!
-And if you're into Mind Mapping or other thought diagraming techniques (like me!), reach for tools like [Obsidian](https://obsidian.md/), or [XMind](https://xmind.app/).
-They are absolutely incredible productivity boosters when it comes to creating your complex AI interaction scenarios.
-Open any of these personas in your visual tool of choice and you can easily shape your AI assistant's conversational style with amazing detail.

-#### Click a category to expand:
+(Click a category to expand)
 <details>
   <summary>Education</summary>

 <em>(Select a persona to open.)</em>

- &bull; <a href="./minds/education/curriculum-designer" target="_blank" rel="noopener noreferrer">Curriculum Designer</a> &mdash; Your energetic curriculum consultant, ready to help you craft an impactful program.
+ &bull; <a href="./minds/education/curriculum-designer.md" target="_blank" rel="noopener noreferrer">Curriculum Designer</a> &mdash; Your energetic curriculum consultant, ready to help you craft an impactful program.
  <br>
  &bull; <a href="./minds/education/doctoral-advisor.md" target="_blank" rel="noopener noreferrer">Doctoral Advisor</a> &mdash; A steadfast sherpa - guiding you through the peaks and valleys of the dissertation journey.
  <br>